Laura Jane Grace: 2012–present

 In spring 2012, Grace performed on the Revival Tour with Chuck Ragan and Cory Branan.

-In July 2018, it was announced that Grace would release an album in the fall of 2018 under the name Laura Jane Grace and the Devouring Mothers on Chicago-based Bloodshot Records.
+In July 2018, it was announced that Grace would release an album in the fall of 2018 under the name "Laura Jane Grace & the Devouring Mothers" on Chicago-based Bloodshot Records.
 The record, Bought to Rot, was made with bassist Marc Jacob Hudson and drummer Atom Willard (Against Me!, Angels & Airwaves, The Offspring).
-The release will include a tour with a three night weekly residency in Chicago.
+The release included a tour with a three night weekly residency in Chicago.

 Grace released Stay Alive in 2020, her debut solo studio album.
 The album was written and recorded during the COVID-19 pandemic, when Grace was left without the ability to record with her band Against Me!, and thus made a solo album instead.
 The album was recorded over three days in Steve Albini's studio in Chicago.
 Stay Alive was released as a surprise album with no promotion.
+While touring, Grace wrote her second solo album, Hole In My Head.
+The eponymous lead single was released in October 2023, with the b-side Dysphoria Hoodie.
+The album was released in February 2024.

+Towards the end of 2023, Grace recorded six songs with Matt Patton, Mikey Erg, and her wife Paris Campbell Grace.
+These songs were released as the EP Give an Inch by "Laura Jane Grace & The Mississippi Medicals".